If you know of any young onset dementia services that we have not included, or know of any changes to the services we have listed, please email us.

 Liverpool.
 Tel 0151 298 2999

 Offers emotional support, social activities and practical help to people affected by any neurological condition, including family, friends and carers.
 Based in Liverpool city centre, with a drop-in service at The Walton Centre they provide a national information and advice service as well as services based in the local area.
+Currently running a range of online groups and activities.

 The Youth Club